awonline-net/polish-calendar/README.md

 # polish-calendar

-Polish non-working days suite for the aw-calendar library[abc] def
+Polish non-working days suite for the aw-calendar library